Southern Ontario: Economy

 The area has a large manufacturing sector.
 Since the mid-2000s, Ontario has produced more vehicles per year than the state of Michigan.
 In a cross-border definition, a swath of Southern Ontario could be considered a part of the Rust Belt.
-Factory closings because of industry restructuring, globalization (corresponding movement of jobs overseas and to non-unionized labour markets in the United States) have for the past few decades taken their toll.
-This is most evident in the region's southern tier cities which have large automobile or associated industrial bases, such as Windsor, London, St. Thomas and St. Catharines.
-Still affected by these factors but to a lesser extent is Hamilton, the centre of steel production, and Sarnia, the centre of petrochemical production.
+Factory closings because of industry restructuring and globalization (corresponding movement of jobs overseas and to non-unionized labour markets in the United States) have for the past few decades taken their toll.
+This is most evident in the region's southern tier cities, which have large automobile or associated industrial bases, such as Windsor, London, St. Thomas and St. Catharines.
+Still affected by these factors, but to a lesser extent, is Hamilton, the centre of steel production, and Sarnia, the centre of petrochemical production.
 The province's two largest cities, Toronto and Ottawa, have moved increasingly to a service and knowledge economy.
-Toronto, is home to the country's financial sector, including the major Canadian banks and Toronto Stock Exchange.
+Toronto is home to the country's financial sector, including the major Canadian banks and Toronto Stock Exchange.
 Ottawa, the national capital, is home to the Government of Canada and most government departments and agencies, in addition to having a strong technology sector.

 Some parts of Southern Ontario are heavily entwined with bordering cities in New York and Michigan in terms of industry and people.
 The focus areas are the Buffalo–Niagara, Sarnia and Detroit–Windsor.
 Many people work and live on opposite sides of the border.
 The NEXUS program for frequent travelers across the border is increasing in popularity among bordering communities.
 Other areas with heavy trade traffic with Southern Ontario include Montreal and the province of Quebec, parts of northern Ohio, and western Pennsylvania.

 Most of the province's agriculture is found here.
 That includes most of Ontario's berry growers, who are represented by Ontario Berries.